 I love everything that comes before No Cars Go on Neon Bible.
 I love the questions.
 I love the razor sharp criticism of America, Christianity, and the ungodly union of faith and money.
 I love how pointed it all is.
 It is powerful and challenging.
 At its best, it is convicting and a conduit to self reflection and change.
 Yet after nine songs the band makes a dramatic turn.
 Instead of leaving the listener hopeless, they opt to throw caution to the wind and dive head first into a song that in some ways is the most hopeful and optimistic song I have ever heard.

 Sometimes, one song can make all the difference in the world.
 Perhaps because they wrote No Cars Go a few years earlier, there is less despair and more optimism.
 Perhaps, deep down, they still believed that somewhere, some time, some place, things can and will be better than they are now.
 Lyrically, No Cars Go is deceptively simple – It almost feels silly and childish.
-And because of that, I could see some listeners just overlooking the spiritual depth of this song.
+And because of that, I can imagine some listeners overlooking the spiritual depth of this song.
 The song begins whimsically; playfully.
 When the band yells “Hey!” it would be easy to think they are just having fun; that this song is not meant to be taken as seriously as everything that has come before.
 I believe that line should be seen as a passionate attempt to get our attention.

-The crux of the song is that they know a special place where no cars can go.
+The crux of the song is that they know of a special place where no cars can go.
 It is that simple lyrically.
 No plains, trains, automobiles, submarines, or spaceships can get to this place.
 You can almost see it “between the click of the light and the start of the dream” and they urgently invite everyone to come with them.
 When the triumphant denouement begins, the music swirls, elevating the song to a transcendent level.
 Lead singer, Win Butler exclaims, “little babies – women and children – old folks – Let’s Go!”
 The accordion and keyboard flow in and around each other.
 The drums methodically build to the climax.
 When the horns come in, and the bass takes that rhythm the drums started to a more intense level, it takes your breath away.
 Then, they unleash heaven.
 We “don’t know where we’re going,” but we have to go.
 They tap into something so human, so urgent, so eternal.
 A choir of singers joins the band and the music swells to a crescendo of pure spiritual longing.
-Hyperbole, probably.
-Do I believe every word, absolutely.
+Hyperbole?
+Probably.
+Do I believe every word?
+Absolutely.

 No Cars Go is further proof that God has placed “eternity in our hearts” as image bearers.
 We long for more.
 We long for Eden, for paradise, for the Kingdom.
 Most of us don’t even realize it.
 I’m not convinced Arcade Fire even understands this longing they are desperate to see realized.
 Yet God will make His name known and His truth heard even through the voices of fallen, broken, unbelieving vessels.